cr3/taramail/backend/docs/services.rst

   the API simplifies operations by providing a consistent and predictable way to execute tasks.

-In short, the Backend exists to make it easier to manage and extend its functionality in flexible and efficient ways.
+In short, the API exists to make it easier to manage and extend its functionality in flexible and efficient ways.

 ClamAV